On Jul, 14 2021

 With the tech sector booming as it is and many startup companies chasing IPO, the demand for top product talent is truly sky-high.
 Hiring is critical and can mark the difference between Silicon Valley success stories and your organization becoming just another statistic.

-With a talent graph of 5M+ software engineers in North America and a proprietary AI-powered talent graph, we understand each person deeply.
+With a talent pool of 5M+ software engineers in North America and a proprietary AI-powered talent graph, we understand each person deeply.
 We can uncover hidden truths about any talent sector and deliver quantitative breakdowns concerning age, experience, educational background, career path, and so much more.

 Digging into our talent graph to quantify Silicon Valley’s software engineering landscape, it was my intention to help you — as a business owner, engineering leader, or recruitment professional — make better, more strategic hiring decisions.
 So let’s see what we found out.